tim-hardcastle/Pipefish/README.md

 [^typing]: See [The whys of Charm: Why are variables typed by default?](https://github.com/tim-hardcastle/Charm/blob/main/docs/the-whys-of-charm.md#why-are-variables-typed-by-default)

+## `null`, `NULL`, and nullability.

+In addition to the types we have already discussed, there is a type `null` having a single member `NULL`.

+From this type combined with each other charm type (for example `string`) we produce a new abstract type (in this case) `string?` which includes both the `string` and `null` types.

+Some things to note about how this works within the rules of Charm's type system.

+(1) Recall what it means to be an abstract type.
+No *value* is of type `string?`: variables and arguments are given abstract types to constrain what concrete types they can contain.
+Or, to put it another way, `string?` is not even slightly like `Optional<String>` and its analogs, which (in languages that have it) is something a value can *be*.

+(2) Recall that a variable, when created by assignment, takes on the concrete type of the thing assigned unless you ask for it to be broadened by supplying an abstract type.
+This means that if you were to assign `x = NULL` in the `var` section of a Charm script, you could never assign anything else to it, since `x` would be given type `null`.
+Instead you would want to assign it with e.g. `x string? = NULL`, to establish what else it could be.

+(3) Charm doesn't allow you to compare two values of different types (except that a tuple can be compared with any single value by the usual tuple coercion).
+It follows that the only things you can compare with NULL are NULL itself and any tuple.
+Instead, the idiomatic way to test if `x` is `NULL` is to test `x in null`.

 ## Overloading

 As we have seen, there is support for overloading functions.
 This includes built-in functions and operators, except for the logical operators and the “protected punctuation”: `{` `}` `[` `]` `(` `)` `:` `;` `,` `"` and `` ` ``.